gnzsnz/apt-cacher-ng/README.md

 GID=1000
 APT_PROXY=http://apt_proxy:3142
 ```
+Please note that the APT_PROXY defined in the `.env` file will be used to speed up the image build only.

-Run `docker-compose config` and check that everything looks good.
-To build the image using docker-compose you can do
+Run `docker compose config` and check that everything looks good.
+To build the image using docker compose you can do

 ```bash
 docker compose build